SAITPublic/PIMLibrary/README.md

 Please refer to "python_libs/pytorch_setup.md"
 ```

-# Profiling of FIM Library
+# Profiling of PIM Library
-## FIM Library profiler
+## PIM Library profiler
-Profiler has been developed for Profiling FIM Library
+Profiler has been developed for Profiling PIM Library

 ### Pre requisites
-1. FIMLibrary in debug mode
+1. PIMLibrary in debug mode
-   FIM Library need to be build in debug mode for generating debug logs for profiling.
+   PIM Library need to be build in debug mode for generating debug logs for profiling.
 Logs will be generated in /tmp/ folder
 2. Generate MIOpen Logs [Optional]
    MIOpen logs need to be generated for adding MIOpen Level log information in Profiler.
    ``export MIOPEN_ENABLE_LOGGING=1``